 I visited Indonesia (Bali) once, although the popular island of Bali is different than the City of Makassar, the friendliness of the people is the same.
 From the moment I landed in Makassar, I felt at home.
 I got a great villa close to the beach with seven rooms, a bodyguard and a private driver.
 Comparing with my small room in Oldham is wat quite an improvement.

-The Pluim and Klok connection
+Wiljan Pluim and Marc Klok connection

 Dutch midfielder Wiljam Pluim made the move to Makassar the year before I arrived and it was good to have a Dutch companion.
 Although he didn’t really like my attitude at the beginning, I think.
 We are two completely different personalities and come from different cities in the Netherlands.
 I think my Amsterdam arrogance or self-confidence bothered him in the beginning.
 But it didn’t take long before we became good friends and created a valuable link on the field for PSM Makassar.

 Our trainer did his pep talk in English which was directly translated to Bahasa Indonesia by a staff member.
 So it was quite easy for me to follow.
 But to be honest the language of football is the same for everyone.
 Just before the game, you need to be focused and be willing to win the battle.
-Actually, only 3 or 4 players at PSM were able to communicate in English.
+Actually, only three or four players at PSM were able to communicate in English.
 I knew that if want to be successful in Indonesia I need to learn the language as soon as possible.

 What’s the best football moment or most memorable game you have played so far?